Tartuffe at Side Street Kitchen

 The octopus is an excellent rendering of the eight-limbed beast, made with a lobster and fennel escabeche and saffron aioli.
 It’s an ideal sunny weather dish, grilled lightly and fresh as it gets.

-As for the main attractions, you could choose meat – today Matthew, I’m going for a half rotisserie chicken, cooked in garlic and thyme butter – or a highly recommended vegetarian option: kale-stuffed rotisserie squash, covered in pangrattato (essentially crispy garlic breadcrumbs).
+As for the main attractions, you could choose meat – we suggest the half rotisserie chicken, cooked in garlic and thyme butter – or a highly recommended vegetarian option: kale-stuffed rotisserie squash, covered in pangrattato (essentially crispy garlic breadcrumbs).
 Texture, taste, quantity, all boxes ticked.

-And let’s not brush over the quantity.
+And let’s not brush over the sheer amount of food on the plate.
 You won’t leave hungry.
 These are old-school Sunday roast portions, where your grandparents would feed mini-you the exact same amount as your hulking 6’6 uncle.
 Piles of roast potatoes (with the best crunchy coating imaginable), buttered greens, root vegetables and a whopping great Yorkshire pudding that you should fill to the brim with gravy immediately.

 Sunday lunch at Tartuffe is special.
 It combines the comfort and heft of your childhood roast dinners with the skill and swagger of a pre-Knorr Marco Pierre White.
 Highly, highly recommended.